kazqvaizer/celery-sqlalchemy-boilerplate/README.md

 [![build](https://github.com/kazqvaizer/celery-sqlalchemy-boilerplate/actions/workflows/main.yml/badge.svg?branch=master)](https://github.com/kazqvaizer/celery-sqlalchemy-boilerplate/actions/workflows/main.yml)

 Boilerplate for services with Celery, SQLAlchemy, Docker, Alembic and Pytest.

+## Why

+Here is a stable way to run scheduled or triggered tasks in python using celery.
+This boilerplate will fit any integration purpose when you need to synchronize resources or databases.

+Current project is pytest friendly.
+It is very easy to start writing tests for your code here.

 ## How to start
 Copy whole project and remove or rewrite all dummy code with `example` in it.
 There is an example migration file in `migrations/versions/` directory, so you may want to remove it also.

-To setup your environment locally for tests you need to define database and tasks broker urls.
-You can copy `.env.example` file to `.env` for this.
-It is ready to use with `docker-compose up` command.
+To set up your environment locally you need to define `SQLALCHEMY_DATABASE_URI` and `CELERY_BACKEND` parameters in `.env` file.
+Check `.env.example` as an example.

-In production you need to define `SQLALCHEMY_DATABASE_URI` and `CELERY_BACKEND` enviroment variables for your service.

 ## Dependencies

-Install pipenv if you don`t have one:
+Install pipenv
 ```
 pip install pipenv
 ```

-Then simply run
+Then run

 ```
 pipenv install